nottrobin/maas-docs/src/en/manage-cli.md

+---
+title:
-Title: MAAS CLI
+- MAAS CLI
+todo:
-TODO:  Provide links to definitions of the entities (e.g. fabric, dynamic address range)
+- Provide links to definitions of the entities (e.g. fabric, dynamic address range)
-       Foldouts cannot be used due to bug: https://git.io/vwbCz Consider explaining how an API call is converted to a CLI command
+- 'Foldouts cannot be used due to bug: https://git.io/vwbCz'
+- Consider explaining how an API call is converted to a CLI command
+---

 # MAAS CLI